-Tonight's episode of Jeopardy! ended with a spectacular change of events.
-There was a lot of tough competition, but in the end, a bartender from Cleveland, Ohio, Brandon Monsman, won and became a two-day champion.
+Tonight's episode of Jeopardy! ended with a spectacular turn of events.
+There was a lot of tough competition, but in the end, a bartender from Cleveland, Ohio, named Brandon Monsman, won and became a two-day champion.
 His calm and well-thought-out betting strategy, especially in Final Jeopardy, was a big part of his victory.

 Jeopardy! episode highlights May 15, Thursday, 2025